The average hourly pay for a Tire Technician is $12.71.

 - Use automotive knowledge to assist customers with technical questions related to product installation and removal.

 Popular Employer Salaries for Tire Technician

-Pay by Experience Level for Tire Technician
+What is the Pay by Experience Level for Tire Technicians?

 An entry-level Tire Technician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $11.79 based on 98 salaries.
 An early career Tire Technician with 1-4 years of experience earns an average total compensation of $12.34 based on 654 salaries.
 A mid-career Tire Technician with 5-9 years of experience earns an average total compensation of $13.69 based on 215 salaries.
 An experienced Tire Technician with 10-19 years of experience earns an average total compensation of $14.92 based on 169 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $16.

 Employees with Tire Technician in their job title in Buffalo, New York earn an average of 16.0% more than the national average.
 These job titles also find higher than average salaries in Portland, Oregon (12.0% more) and Denver, Colorado (10.1% more).
 The lowest salaries can be found in Rochester, New York (12.1% less) and Indianapolis, Indiana (1.7% less).